Safeguarding at Denbigh

 - Regular updates in staff meetings

-Pupils are taught about key safeguarding topics through the curriculum.
+Students are taught about key safeguarding topics through the curriculum.
 They explore a whole range of topics through SMSC, Citizenship and RE.
-We also explore key themes during form time, where pupils learn what to do if they are concerned for their own, or others’ welfare.
+We also explore key themes during form time, where students learn what to do if they are concerned for their own, or others’ welfare.

 Working with others